IvanPizhenko/opendocs/Ubuntu_VM_Installation.md

 to do.
 Although looking a bit huge, the entire procedure should take you just 2-3 hours (unlike installation of Windows and related developer tools like Visual Studio, which may get day or two with application of all updates).
+I recommend using exactly *Xubuntu* because it is based on XFCE which is more lighweight than Unity, Gnome or KDE, i.e. generally works faster.
+Alternatively you can use *Lubuntu* (based on LXDE), but my personal preference among these two is Xubuntu.

 \#1 Download Xubuntu 16.04.3 LTS image from here http://mirror.us.leaseweb.net/ubuntu-cdimage/xubuntu/releases/16.04/release/xubuntu-16.04.3-desktop-amd64.iso

-\#2 Make sure you have most recent VirtualBox 5.1.28.
+\#2 Make sure you have most recent VirtualBox (check latest version on the https://www.virtualbox.org).

-If not, download and install fresh one.
+If not, download and install latest one.

-After that start VirtualBox GUI and let it install or update virtual box extensions
+After that start VirtualBox GUI and let it install or update virtual box extensions.

 \#3 Create new VM parameters: